-Good customer service means taking care of the customer before, during, and after the purchase-from welcoming all visitors who enter your store with a friendly “Hello” and offering complimentary beverages and treats during in-store visits, to providing hassle-free returns, making follow up calls and sending thank-you notes.
+Good customer service means taking care of the customer before, during, and after the purchase welcoming all visitors who enter your store with a friendly “Hello” and offering complimentary beverages and treats during in-store visits, providing hassle-free returns, making follow-up calls, and sending thank-you notes.

 Any extra measures you take to create unforgettable customer experiences will brand your boutique as a great place to shop and compel consumers to come back again.

 Additionally, having a reputation for unbeatable customer service also generates positive word-of-mouth advertising for your brand and sets your boutique apart from the competition.

 4. The Right Inventory